mayergabriela/mayergabriela/README.md

 <p align="center"><img src="wizardGa.png" width=250></p>

-<h3 align="center">In the vast realm of the web, I embark on a journey where lines of code transform into captivating experiences.
+<h3 align="left">In the vast realm of the web, I embark on a journey where lines of code transform into captivating experiences.
 As a sorcerer of the digital world, I weave spells through HTML, CSS, and JavaScript, bringing pixels to life and crafting immersive user interfaces.
 <br>

-<h3 align="center">🧙‍♀️ What sets me apart?</h3>
+<h3 align="left">🧙‍♀️ What sets me apart?</h3>
-<p align="center">I don't just code; I create digital symphonies.
+<p align="left">I don't just code; I create digital symphonies.
 Every project is a canvas, and my code is the brush that paints seamless interactions and visually stunning designs.
 From responsive websites to dynamic web applications, I blend creativity with functionality, ensuring that every click is a magical experience.</p> <br>

- <h3 align="center">🔧Some of my toolkit  includes the latest spells in Frontend Development:</h3>
+ <h3 align="left">🔧Some of my toolkit  includes the latest spells in Frontend Development:</h3>
 <ul>
   <li>🔮 HTML & CSS Enchantments: Crafting elegant and responsive layouts.</li>
   <li>🪄 JavaScript Wizardry: Infusing interactivity and dynamic functionalities.</li>